REGISTRATION OPEN FOR 3-YEAR INTENSIVE IN NOVEMBER 2023

-I discovered Rudolf Steiner’s work in 2003 through my two children through Waldorf Education.
+I discovered Rudolf Steiner’s work in 2003 as my two children began their Waldorf Education.
 I earned my certificate for Anthroposophical training for Waldorf Grades Teaching and Remedial Education from Rudolf Steiner College (RSC) in 2009, and M.A. in Psychology from Sonoma State University in 2013.
 From 2007 I was a private contractor and instructor in Northern California for Waldorf private and public charter schools, and RSC Waldorf teacher training programs.
-Now I am a Learning Support teacher at Chicago Waldorf School where I have had the opportunity to work frequently with Extra Lesson in the classroom with large groups of students.
+Currently I am a Learning Support consultant for Chicago Waldorf School and a Learning Support teacher at DaVinci Waldorf School where I have the opportunity to work frequently with Extra Lesson in the classroom with large groups of students.
 I consult internationally as a mentor, evaluator, teacher training instructor and conference presenter for learning support for individual and classroom work.
-I serve on the Core Group and teach for the Waldorf Teacher Institute of Chicago (formerly Arcturus) and am a member of the Anthroposophical Society in America.
+I serve on the Core Group and teach for the Waldorf Teacher Institute of Chicago and am a member of the Anthroposophical Society.

 I trained and worked as a physiotherapist from the mid-1960s, became a certified Lamaze instructor in the mid-70s and by the early 80s trained at Rudolf Steiner College (RSC) to become a Waldorf teacher.
 During this time I studied with Audrey McAllen who from then on guided my work with Extra Lesson until her passing in 2010—including my eight class teaching years at Sacramento Waldorf School, my private learning support practice and as an educational consultant and instructor in Steiner Waldorf communities worldwide.
 In 1991 I co-developed the Remedial Educational Support Program at RSC serving as instructor and co-director until the graduation of its 12th and last cohort in 2017.
+During the 1990s I worked closely with Audrey McAllen on revising her main text The Extra Lesson.
+This collaboration resulted in the edition first published by Rudolf Steiner College Press in 1998.
+The latest edition was published in 2013.
+During these decades I also wrote several articles in Renewal, AWSNA’s publication made available to parents in Waldorf schools.
 I am a graduate of the Spacial Dynamics Institute.
 I continue to consult and teach in Extra Lesson trainings around the world.
 I am a member of the Anthroposophical Society.

 At 20, while studying to be a teacher, I grew disappointed in the education system.
 My biggest question was: How can education bring health and strength to the child for life, so that it's not just transferring intellectual knowledge like checking off a list?